lkrych/spicewheel/README.md

 ```
 ### How can I contribute?

 I'm glad you asked, SpiceWheel derives its power from injecting Sass modules into the resulting list.
 These modules are easy to construct, and are incredibly flexible.
-A basic module looks like the Sass below.
+A basic module looks like this:

 ```
 .basic-wrapper {